Categorification and the quantum Grassmannian: Introduction

-where the right-hand side is as defined in \cite{RW17} and used there to compute lattice points of Newton-Okounkov bodies.
-See Remark~\ref{rem:maxdiag} for details and a conjectural generalisation for more general modules.
+The work of Rietsch-Williams \cite{RW17} on mirror symmetry for Grassmannians shows that the invariant $\maxdiag$ appears when computing the Newton-Okounkov body associated to a valuation for a \emph{network torus} chart in the Grassmannian.
+More precisely, expressing a Pl{\"u}cker coordinate $\minor{J}$ in these torus coordinates gives a positive polynomial which can be described combinatorially using weights of flows on a network.
+The leading term in this \emph{flow polynomial} is determined by the quantities $\maxdiag(\partn{I} \setminus \partn{J})$, for $I$ in a maximal non-crossing set of labels (see \cite[Thm.~1.2]{RW17}).

+As observed in \cite[Remark~15.2]{RW17}, the invariant $\maxdiag$ also appears in another mirror symmetry context, namely the work of Fulton-Woodward \cite{FW}, where it is used to compute the leading term in the product of two Schubert classes in the quantum cohomology ring of the Grassmannian.

+Combined with our results, it is becoming apparent that $\CM(A)$ plays a role in both the quantisation of and mirror symmetry for Grassmannians.
+The focus of this paper is on quantisation, while the connections to mirror symmetry will be the topic of a subsequent paper.

-The structure of the paper is as follows.
+The structure of this paper is as follows.
 In Sections~\ref{sec:qca}, \ref{sec:qgr} and \ref{sec:gcc}, we recall relevant background about quantum cluster algebras, quantum Grassmannians and the Grassmannian cluster category $\CM(A)$.
 In Section~\ref{sec:maincon}, we introduce the new invariant $\kappa(M,N)$ and discuss various interpretations of it.
-In Section~\ref{sec:seeds}, we use $\kappa(M, N)$ to construct quantum seed data from a cluster tiliting object in $\CM(A)$.
+In Section~\ref{sec:seeds}, we use $\kappa(M, N)$ to construct quantum seed data from a cluster tilting object in $\CM(A)$.
 We also show that this data correctly reproduces the quasi-commutation rules for quantum minors.
+In Section~\ref{sec:maxdiag}, we explain the link with Rietsch-Williams' work on Grassmannian mirror symmetry.
 In Section~\ref{sec:grCA}, we recall how the homogeneous coordinate ring of the Grassmannian becomes a cluster algebra and, in Section~\ref{sec:grQCA}, we explain how far the arguments carry over to the quantum Grassmannian.